Dustin Hoffman: 1970–1979: Film stardom and acclaim

-Hoffman next starred in Kramer vs. Kramer (1979) co-starring Meryl Streep and directed by Robert Benton.
+Hoffman next starred in Kramer vs. Kramer (1979) opposite [Meryl Streep and directed by Robert Benton.
 The film tells the story of a married couple's divorce and its impact on everyone involved, including the couple's young son.
 Hoffman won his first Academy Award, and the film also received the Best Picture honor, plus the awards for Best Supporting Actress (Streep), Best Director, and Best Adapted Screenplay.
 The film required Hoffman to change his attitude, from being a "desensitized advertising art director" into becoming a "responsive and concerned daddy" after his wife (Streep) walks out on him and their six-year-old son, Billy.
 Hoffman, during the making of the movie, was also going through his own divorce after a ten-year first marriage.
 Hoffman has said, "Giving myself permission not only to be present but to be a father was a kind of epiphany for me at that time, that I could get to through my work. ...
 I got closer to being a father by playing a father.
 That's very painful to say."
 The role also reminded him of his own love of children in general saying, "Children are more interesting than anything.
 I walk my younger child to school every day and I don't like leaving the school.
 I would like to sit down on those little chairs, at those little tables, and play.
 And a child's love is like a drug.
 To have a child throw his arms about you—it's instant stoned.
 People talk about the rush heroin gives you: I would say children give you that rush".

 Benton's directing has been praised by Hoffman, who credits him for inspiring the emotional level supporting many scenes: "Perfect directors make you emotional.
 On Kramer vs. Kramer, Robert Benton made me emotional.
 He was pulling so hard for me.
 When I didn't think I could do a scene again I'd say, "I can't give it to you, I haven't got it."
 Then he'd just get this look on his face and roll the camera and I'd say, "Okay, this is yours."
 That's what he made you want to do for him—to give him one."

+In a tense restaurant scene, he famously shattered his wine glass against the wall without telling Streep beforehand (only informing the cameraman beforehand to keep shooting, so the moment would be captured on film and her reaction would be genuine), sending glass shards into her hair.
+She confronted him immediately afterward for frightening her so badly.